originalfoo/UX2/README.md

 * `SWC` connects to `Clock` or `Clk`

 Note: In circuit schematics, the clock connections are often omitted for sake of clarity (focus is on the data); the clock connection is always required regardless.

+### RS232, RS485, IRDA, USB, SD/MMC

+Use the UEXT bus (see UEXT section above) in conjunction with [Olimex Interface Modules](https://www.olimex.com/Products/Modules/Interface/).

+Any pin variant can be used as they don't affect the UEXT pins.

 ## License